Mitch McConnell: U.S. Senate (1985–present)

-President George W. Bush shakes hands with McConnell at Bush's first inauguration, January 2001.
+President George W. Bush shakes hands with McConnell at the former's first inauguration in January 2001.

 In his early years as a politician in Kentucky, McConnell was known as a pragmatist and a moderate Republican.
 Over time he became more conservative.
 According to one of his biographers, McConnell transformed "from a moderate Republican who supported abortion rights and public employee unions to the embodiment of partisan obstructionism and conservative orthodoxy on Capitol Hill."
 McConnell has widely been described as an obstructionist.

 From 1997 to 2001, McConnell chaired the National Republican Senatorial Committee, the body charged with securing electoral victories for Republicans.
 On February 12, 1999, he was one of 50 senators to vote to convict and remove Bill Clinton from office.
 He was first elected Majority Whip in the 108th Congress.
 Senate Majority Leader Bill Frist did not seek reelection in the 2006 elections.
 In November, after Republicans lost control of the Senate, they elected McConnell minority leader.
 After Republicans took control of the Senate following the 2014 Senate elections, McConnell became the Senate majority leader.
 In June 2018 he became the longest-serving Senate Republican leader in U.S. history.
 McConnell is the second Kentuckian to serve as a party leader in the Senate (after Alben W. Barkley led the Democrats from 1937 to 1949) and the longest-serving U.S. senator from Kentucky.

-McConnell has a reputation as a skilled political strategist and tactician.
+McConnell had a reputation as a skilled political strategist and tactician.
 This reputation dimmed after Republicans failed to repeal the Affordable Care Act (Obamacare) in 2017 during consolidated Republican control of government.

 McConnell regularly obtained earmarks for businesses and institutions in Kentucky until Congress banned the practice in 2010.
 He has been criticized for funding "temporary patches" to Kentucky's long-term healthcare problems while simultaneously opposing and obstructing national programs that seek to improve healthcare more systematically, such as Obamacare and Medicaid expansion.